wikimedia/eventgate/README.md

 or creating a closure.
 Example:

-If you wanted to write all incoming events to a file based on some field in the event, you could write an Eventbus `produce` function like this:
+If you wanted to write all incoming events to a file based on some field in the event, you could write an EventGate `produce` function like this:

 ```javascript
 const writeFileAsync = promisify(fs.writeFile);